 Visit the park and rent a kayak to explore Lake Powell.

 The Friends of Camp Helen State Park invite you to a guided history tour.
 Come learn the history of this beautiful park.
 Guided tours begin at the Visitor’s Center on the first Saturday of each month.
 The tour is free with $4 per car entrance fee into the park.
 For information call 850 233-5059 or visit our website Friends of Camp Helen !

 Movies & More

 Camp Helen State Park offers a summer full of movies, food, and fun with a series of family-oriented movies, environmental interpretive programs, and old-fashioned campfire cookouts.

 Americana Concert Series

-Entrance into the park for the concerts is free.
+Entrance into the park for the Americana concert series is $4 for 2023.
+The tickets to the concert are free, but limited in quantity.
 Camp Helen State Park is at 23937 Panama City Beach Parkway (Highway 98 near Lake Powell).
 The Friends of Camp Helen will accept donations all of which will be used to benefit the park.
 For more information, call (850) 233-5059.